The Case for Change

-UNLOCK has launched a project targeting UN staff who will play a leading role in driving implementation of the Secretary-General’s reforms, that aims to strengthen their capacity to design and implement change management processes to roll out the reforms.
+UNLOCK targets UN staff who play a leading role in driving implementation of the Secretary-General’s reforms, and aims to strengthen their capacity to design and implement change management processes to roll out the reforms.

 - Strengthening their knowledge and skills with respect to change management, with a particular emphasis on approaches that have worked in the UN context;